 Each school year since 2000-2001, our faculty and students come together across grade levels to explore a school-wide theme with our extended community.
 Launched each fall, the annual theme serves as a way to re-imagine and re-interpret longstanding curricular units.
 The theme is incorporated into curriculum through classroom projects, the arts, and athletics.

-The 2018-2019 school-wide theme is "Story."
-The theme of story will be incorporated into curriculum in numerous ways as we investigate how each of us has our own personal narrative, how stories enhance empathy and understanding, and how stories passed down create history.
+The 2018-2019 school-wide theme was "Story."
+The theme of story was incorporated into curriculum in numerous ways as we investigated how each of us has our own personal narrative, how stories enhance empathy and understanding, and how stories passed down create history.
 Story has a natural relationship to language arts, reading, and the library but also to each discipline including word problems in math, the story of a science experiment, an athletic team's story each season, and the story of a work of art or a piece of music.

 Past themes have included:

 2019-2020 The Ties That Bind Us